TayAki79/Single-Price-Grid-Component/StepByStep.md

   }

   main {
-    max-width: 375px;
+    max-width: 335px;
+    background-color: white;
+    margin: 60px auto;
+    border: none;
+    border-radius: 5px;
+    box-shadow: 0 5px 60px -10px var(--grayish-blue);
   }
   ```

 3. The component consists of three sections

 4. There's no header element so I leave this out

 5. I will seperate the main section in two sections where another two sections will be nested inside the second section since the desktop version needs a flexbox styling for the last two sections on the lower half of the site

 6. Adding the appropriate tags to my html
     ```
     <main class="main-cont">
     <!-- ### Hero Section ### -->